-Joy facilitates an intensive multi-day Supported Employment and Marketing training and has written and facilitated several one day Supported Employment workshops; she also assists businesses develop policy and strategies for building and maintaining a diverse and inclusive workplace in Saskatchewan.
+Joy facilitates an intensive multi-day Supported Employment and Marketing training and has written and facilitated several one day Supported Employment workshops; she also assists businesses to develop policies and strategies for building and maintaining a diverse and inclusive workplace in Saskatchewan.

 Janice attained a Bachelor of Arts Degree in Psychology from Dalhousie University and a Bachelor of Education Degree from Mount Saint Vincent University.

 Janice currently sits on the Executive of the Ability Employers Board, Co-chair for the Collaborative Partnership Network Society of Nova Scotia, is a board member for Entrepreneurs with Disabilities Network and serves on the Board of the Canadian Association of Supported Employment.
 Janice was the host for the four year Nova Scotia Persons with Disabilities Employability Table project, which produced the Blueprint for Action: a Report to Achieve Equitable Access to Employment Opportunities for Persons with Disabilities in Nova Scotia.